AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

     >**Note:** The bicep files above can be found in the `iac/bicep/Part2/starter` folder of this repo.

     For Terraform:

-    - Create a file called `deployContactWebArchitecture.tf` in the `iac` folder of your repo.
-    - Create a file called `terraform.tfvars` in the `iac` folder of your repo.
+    - Create a file called `terraform.tfvars` in the `Part2` folder of your repo.
-    - Create a file called `variables.tf` in the `iac` folder of your repo.
+    - Create a file called `variables.tf` in the `Part2` folder of your repo.
     - Ensure you have a resource group and container for the state file in your subscription as follows:

         - RG: `rg-terraform-github-actions-state`
         - Storage Account: `tfghactionsYYYYMMDDxxx`
-        - container: `tfstate`
+        - container: `tfstatepart2`

     Add the following code to your `deployContactWebArchitecture.tf` file: